Traffic Control

 As an employee, you must:

-• Wear a reflective safety vest or jacket when controlling the flow of traffic, including setting up and taking down traffic control devices.
+- Wear the high-visibility safety apparel when controlling the flow of traffic, including setting up and taking down traffic control devices.

-• Wear and properly maintain all personal protective equipment needed.
+- Wear and properly maintain all personal protective equipment.

 “competent” means